phoenix090/reddit_api/README.md

 Time spent on this project:
 - Hamse: approximately 30 hours.
+- Jostein: approximately 17 hours.
+- Odin: approximately 16 hours.
 - Sondre: approximately 11 hours.

-- Odin: approximately 16 hours.
+Total: 74 hours

 ## Deployment
 This has been deployed on an OpenStack VM running Docker.